15 min read

 The Entry-Level Reality

-While 29% job growth is projected through 2034 (Bureau of Labor Statistics), the real barrier isn't available positions.
+While 29% job growth is projected through 2034 (Bureau of Labor Statistics), the real barrier is not available positions.
 75% of hiring managers planned to hire more cybersecurity professionals in 2025, yet 33% say they lack resources to adequately staff teams (ISC2, 2025).

 The disconnect?
 Organisations can fill seats but struggle to find specific expertise in AI security, cloud environments, and risk assessment.
-Entry-level positions actually have a 10% worker surplus relative to employer demand (Lightcast, 2024), while experienced professionals remain scarce.
+Entry-level positions have a 10% worker surplus relative to employer demand (Lightcast, 2024), while experienced professionals remain scarce.

 The Full Spectrum: Understanding All Cybersecurity Disciplines